 Our practice is to award cash-based incentive bonuses based on the attainment of corporate performance goals.
-The below table sets forth the threshold, target and maximum performance goals for the annual incentive plan comprised of (i) Revenue, (ii) Adjusted Operating Income, and (iii) Inventory, weighted 40%, 45% and 15%, respectively.
-Each plan component is assessed independently with respect to 2023 financial results of the Company.
-The Human Capital and Compensation Committee believes these performance goals align with the Company's continued focus on driving strategic initiatives of revenue and earnings growth while managing working capital responsibly.
+The below table sets forth the threshold, target and maximum performance goals for the annual incentive plan comprised of (i) revenue, (ii) Adjusted Operating Income (as defined below), and (iii) Adjusted Inventory (as defined below), weighted 40%, 45% and 15%, respectively.
+Each plan component is assessed independently with respect to 2024 financial results of the Company.
+The Human Capital and Compensation Committee believes these performance goals align with the Company's continued focus on driving strategic initiatives of revenue and earnings growth while managing inventory responsibly.
 The annual incentive targets are designed to enhance focus on performance across these areas ensuring alignment between management's compensation and the creation of shareholder value.